 With approximately 2 billion users per month, Instagram is one of the largest social media platforms.
 It’s also one of the most powerful branding social media platforms for marketers.

 Nowadays, social media marketing is an integral part of a digital marketing plan.
-Tracking the most important Instagram metrics is crucial to grow your clients' accounts and building an engaged following.
+Tracking the most important Instagram metrics is important to growing your clients' accounts and building an engaged following.

-Just like any other social media platform, there’s not much point in using Instagram for business if you’re not actively tracking social media analytics and seeing results like click-through rates and conversions.
+Like any other social media platform, Instagram is not very useful for business unless you actively track social media analytics and see results like conversions.

 What Are Instagram Insights?